fiftyfifty555/Portfolio_rebalancer_enhanced/README.md

 ## Description

-Portfolio_Rebalancer_Pro is an extended research software prototype for analyzing financial time series and building dynamic stock portfolio rebalancing strategies.
+Portfolio_rebalancer_enhanced is an extended research software prototype for analyzing financial time series and building dynamic stock portfolio rebalancing strategies.

 This project continues the previous Portfolio_Rebalancer work and develops it into a more complete experimental application.
 The system combines technical indicator analysis, asset scoring, multi-objective portfolio optimization, transaction cost modeling, walk-forward backtesting, and interactive GUI-based visualization.